|

 facing the business end of an irate farmer's pitchfork), you decide to

+build a web site for your voiceover demos.
 Yet, unlike a corny baseball field filled with the ghosts of famous ball

 players, the visitors to your web site -- not including family, friends